Ecology and the Environment · 8 question types

 | 3rd: Secondary consumers | Eat primary consumers (carnivores or omnivores) | Foxes, frogs, songbirds |

-The first trophic level is always a producer because producers are the only organisms that can convert light energy from the Sun into the chemical energy needed by everything else.
+The first trophic level is always a because producers are the only organisms that can convert light energy from the Sun into the chemical energy needed by everything else.

 A typical food chain is written as a sequence of organisms with arrows pointing in the direction of energy transfer: